 Similarly, when I touch a hot plate – I am not choosing to feel the heat.
 The feeling of heat is not my chosen reaction to having touched a hot plate.
 The plate feels hot when I touch it.
 For sure the degree to which I feel the heat depends on how numb or sensitive my hands are at that time.
 But the point is that the actual feeling of the hot plate is not my doing.
 It feels the way it intends to be felt.

 For sure, the degree to which we can feel any physical sensation is contingent on how good and sensitive the corresponding physical sense organs are.
-And, of course physical sensations may spawn multiple threads of thoughts and emotions.
-But we are looking at this, one piece at a time.
+And, of course, physical sensations may spawn multiple threads of thoughts and emotions.

-Anyways, let’s generalise this now – shall we?
+Anyways, let’s generalize this now for physical sensations – shall we?

-So far, we have covered the feeling that comes from the sensation of vision, sound, touch, taste and smell and I think you will agree with me that the way an object feels visually, tactically, and so on is entirely driven by the object and our sense organs that come in contact with the object.
-Said in other words, the feeling is embedded in the object itself.
-Ofcourse the capacity to feel aspects of the object is constrained by the human-hardware, but we can ignore it as it is a common denominator among human-beings.
+So far, we have covered the feelings that come from the sensation of vision, sound, touch, taste, and smell, and I think you will agree with me that the way an object feels visually, tactically, and so on is entirely driven by the object and our sense organs that come in contact with the object.
+In other words,

-So, it’s safe to conclude that the feeling of an object is not mine, but that of the object itself.
-None of us here are granting a visual, auditory, tactile, taste and olfactory feeling to objects out of conscious choice.
+None of us here are granting a visual, auditory, tactile, taste, or olfactory feeling to objects out of conscious choice.
 They happen all on their own accord, which means they are not created by us and we don’t have to own them and make them belong to us.
-Like all sensations, they come and go, are largely unstable and don’t belong to the Self.
+Like all sensations, they come and go, are largely unstable, and don’t belong to the Self.

 That’s as far as physical sensations go.